-AI delivers value only when culture and governance move as fast as the technology itself.
+AI delivers the most value when culture and governance move in alignment with the technology itself.
 Organizations chasing efficiency alone often rush deployment, overlook training, and sideline strategy, leaving teams frustrated and returns unclear.
-The companies that unlock lasting impact treat AI as a human transformation, aligning tools with skills, measurement, and clear accountability from the start.
+The companies seeking to unlock lasting impact can treat AI as a human transformation, aligning tools with skills, measurement, and clear accountability from the start.

-Annie Hardy, Global AI Architect and Futurist at Cisco, frames AI adoption as fundamentally human, arguing that companies need a deliberate, data-first strategy.
-Drawing on experience in corporate strategy, startups, and public policy, she explains why some companies succeed while others falter.
+Annie Hardy, Global AI Architect and Futurist at Cisco, frames AI adoption as fundamentally human, arguing that companies need a deliberate, human-centered AI adoption strategy.
+Drawing on experience across corporate innovation, startups, and public policy, she explains why some companies succeed while others falter.
 “The AI adoption problem is really a culture problem.
 It’s not just about technology, and it’s not just about people.
 Too often we lead with technology and leave people behind,” says Hardy.
 Misalignment often stems from exaggerated promises marketed to executives, creating confusion and costly scrambles for value.

 AI’s implications extend beyond efficiency or cost.
 Hardy points to what she calls the “most underrepresented narrative” in AI: governance, security, and liability.
 Companies that chase speed without addressing these fundamentals expose themselves to risk.
 Leaders must commit to human-led governance and actively manage issues such as data ownership, compliance, and data sovereignty.
-Many rush implementation assuming it’s risk-free, but missteps can carry real liability.
-“Insurance policies are scrambling to keep up,” Hardy notes.
-“Some cover AI, some won’t, and others require you to take out an entirely new policy.”
+Many rush implementation in an effort to accelerate success, but missteps can carry real liability.
+“Corporate liability insurance policies are scrambling to keep up,” Hardy notes.
+“Some cover AI, some won’t, and others require you to take out an entirely new policy."

 Invest in your own: Hardy recommends a bottom-up approach, cultivating internal communities rather than relying solely on external consultants.
 At Cisco, she built “Generative AI Explorers,” a global community of 5,000 employees sharing ideas and building AI literacy.
 “Find the excited voices inside your organization, give them a charter, reward them, and provide a stage to share what they are learning,” she says.